Incoming freshman named to National Tournament All-Star Team for her performance

-If success is measure by victories and accolades, then the Momic era has started with its fair share of successes for the Tulane Volleyball program.
-The list of recent honors for the program include a pair of NCAA Tournament appearances, two All-Region performers, two Conference USA Freshman of the Year, five All-Conference USA performers and 40 victories.
+If success is measure by victories and accolades, then the Sinisa Momic era has started with its fair share of successes for the Tulane Volleyball program.
+However in 2013, Tulane posted one of the best records in the country, and one of the greatest seasons in Tulane history.

-Momic is entering his fifth year as the front man for the program, but is neither a stranger to the position nor a stranger to the Tulane program.
+Momic is entering his sixth year as the front man for the program, but is neither a stranger to the position nor a stranger to the Tulane program.
 The former professional athlete and coach in Croatia has spent the better part of ten years on the Uptown campus in various capacities.

 Momic was named just the eighth head coach in the history of the Tulane volleyball program on March 23, 2009, after spending the previous six seasons with the Green Wave in various assistant coaching roles.